Mock Tests

 What is the selection process for SSC JE? +

-The selection process for SSC JE consists of two stages: Paper-I and Paper-II.
-Paper-I is a computer-based test (CBT) with objective type questions.
-Paper-II is a descriptive test with conventional type questions.
+The selection process for SSC JE consists of two stages: Paper-I and Paper II.
+Paper-I is a computer-based test (CBT) with objective-type questions.
+From the year 2023, Paper II is also the Computer-based objective-type examination.
 The final merit list is prepared based on the marks obtained in both papers.

 Please wait...